hkamran80/articles/markdown/articles/2022-06-15-automating-visualizers-thumbnails-creation.md

 I was recently asked to create a series of visualizers and thumbnails for an ongoing series of YouTube videos.
-Given that I did not want to spend a lot of time retiming compositions, messing around wihh animations, or dealing with editing multiple text fields per render, I decided to automate the generation with TypeScript.
-My first task was to find a tool that would help me, so naturally, I did a search for "create a youtube video with javascript" (I used JavaScript because it tends to have more results than TypeScript, and most of the results are usually easy enough to convert to TypeScript).
+Given that I did not want to spend a lot of time retiming compositions, messing around with animations, or dealing with editing multiple text fields per render, I decided to automate the generation with TypeScript.
+My first task was to find a tool that would help me, so naturally, I did a search for "create a YouTube video with JavaScript" (I used JavaScript because it tends to have more results than TypeScript, and most of the results are usually easy enough to convert to TypeScript).
 One of the results that drew my attention was a Fireship video titled ["This video was made with code.
 But how??"](https://www.youtube.com/watch?v=deg8bOoziaE), which spotlighted [Remotion](https://www.remotion.dev/).

 > The basic idea behind Remotion is that we'll give you a frame number and a blank canvas, and the freedom to render anything you want using React.js.
 >
 > *&mdash; Remotion*

-Before we get started, just a heads up that I'm using [`pnpm`](https://pnpm.io) (**p**erformant **npm**), but you can use whatever package manager tickles your fancy.
+Before we get started, just a heads-up that I'm using [`pnpm`](https://pnpm.io) (**p**erformant **npm**), but you can use whatever package manager tickles your fancy.

 First, I created the project using `pnpm create video`, as listed by Remotion's [Getting Started page](https://www.remotion.dev/docs).
 With the sample Hello World project ready, I opened it up in Visual Studio Code (my text editor of choice) via the interactive prompt's "open in VS Code" option.